luizirber/blog/content/2018-08-27-sourmash-wasm.md

 is that at least I had a working UI for further testing[ref]even if horrible, I need to get some design classes =P[/ref]

-In "[Oxidizing sourmash - Python and FFI][19] I described my road to learn Rust, but something that I omitted was that around the same time the `WebAssembly` support in Rust started to look better and better and was a huge influence in my decision to learn Rust.
+In "[Oxidizing sourmash: Python and FFI][19]" I described my road to learn Rust, but something that I omitted was that around the same time the `WebAssembly` support in Rust started to look better and better and was a huge influence in my decision to learn Rust.
 Reimplementing the sourmash C++ extension in Rust and